Klosmi/html-basics/JS-basic.md

 What the API sends back is pure information in a JSON format.

  - eg.:
-  *The infint scroll on instagram, reddit, etc.*
+  *The infinite scroll on instagram, reddit, etc.*
   *The live searching (google) it gives suggestions while typing*

  - dev.tool → __network__ tab: